Welcome to my latest blog post on the Isle of Raasay.

 Hallaig: In The Footsteps of History

 Scotland’s cultural landscape was devastated as ordinary men, women and children were turfed off the fertile land of their ancestors.
-Raasay was no exception.
+The Isle of Raasay was no exception.
 The thriving communities of Hallaig and Screapadal on the island’s lush east coast were ‘cleared’.
 In common with their counterparts throughout the Highland region, families either settled locally in more challenging terrain and attempted to eke out a living from the land and the sea; or they emigrated to far away lands such as Canada, the USA, Australia and New Zealand.
 Many would never recover from the heartbreak and Gaelic culture would never be the same again.
 A rich diversity of songs and poems express the sheer desolation felt by those exiled from the lands of their birth.

 This wasn’t something to celebrate.
 This enigmatic landscape devoid of human life is the direct result of a brutal and shameful period in Scottish history.
-In the shadow of Dùn Caan with the wind and rain in my face, my thoughts turned to the human tragedy that unfolded here, commemorated in the poem Hallaig by one of Raasay’s most famous sons; the late poet, Sorley MacLean.
+In the shadow of Dùn Caan with the wind and rain in my face, my thoughts turned to the human tragedy that unfolded here, commemorated in the poem ‘Hallaig’ by one of Raasay’s most famous sons; the late poet, Sorley MacLean.
 Somehow the foul weather suited the mood.
-On completion of my walk, the significance of retiring to the warmth of the eighteenth century Raasay House, the former mansion home of a succession of landlords who plundered this island, was not lost on me.
+On completion of my walk, the significance of retiring to the warmth of the eighteenth century Raasay House, the former mansion home of a succession of landlords who plundered this island, wasn’t lost on me.

 Calum’s Road: One Man’s Struggle

 After an excellent night’s sleep and a hearty cooked vegetarian breakfast, I set off on a pilgrimage.
 Five years ago my partner and I celebrated Valentine’s Day on another island, the Isle of Mull.
 Whilst in the Tobermory bookshop, Mark invited me to select a gift for myself.
-I chose a map of the remote Scottish archipelago of St Kilda and a copy of Roger Hutchinson’s book, Calum’s Road.
-Ever since I turned the first few pages of this book back in 2012, it was inevitable that I would make this journey to to the northern tip of Raasay.
+I chose a map of the remote Scottish archipelago of St Kilda and a copy of Roger Hutchinson’s book, ‘Calum’s Road’.
+Ever since I turned the first few pages of this book back in 2012, it was inevitable that I would make this journey to to the northern tip of the Isle of Raasay.

 As well as tending to his animals and crops and fishing the seas around northern Raasay, Calum worked as a part-time postman and Local Assistant Keeper of the Rona Lighthouse.
-He and his wife, Lexie, teacher at Torran until the school closed in 1967, raised a daughter, Julia, who reluctantly left home at the tender age of 12 to board at Portree High School, given that there was no prospect of a secondary education on Raasay.
+He and his wife, Lexie, teacher at Torran until the school closed in 1967, raised a daughter, Julia, who reluctantly left home at the tender age of 12 to board at Portree High School.
+There was no prospect of a secondary education on Raasay.

-Calum observed a different kind of ‘clearance’ as northern Raasay emptied within a matter of years until, in 1967, he and his wife were the only remaining inhabitants.
-During the 1960s, when Calum’s repeated requests for a road continued to fall on deaf ears, he decided to construct it himself.
+Calum observed a different kind of ‘clearance’ as the northern end of the Isle of Raasay emptied within a matter of years.
+By 1967, he and his wife were the only remaining inhabitants.
+During the 1960s, when Calum’s repeated requests for a road continued to be ignored, he decided to construct it himself.
 Over the next decade, whilst still tending to his other duties, Calum undertook countless hours of back-breaking work to construct – single-handedly – nearly two miles of single track road over steep, rocky and boggy terrain with the aid of a wheelbarrow, pick, axe, shovel and a manual on road building.
 It is a truly remarkable achievement.

 A further battle with the authorities ensued but, eventually, in 1982, a tarmac surface was laid on Calum’s Road, connecting the hamlet of Arnish with the rest of the island and, indeed, the wider world.
 Calum was awarded the British Empire Medal in the New Year’s Honours List in 1983, five years before his death.
 His road stands as a fine and enduring monument to his life and triumph over adversity, and literally paves the way for a new future for northern Raasay.

-I spent my second day on Raasay following in Calum’s footsteps, exploring his world-famous road and also his footpath to the north of Arnish.
+I spent my second day on the Isle of Raasay following in Calum’s footsteps, exploring his world-famous road and also his footpath to the north of Arnish.
 Without him, I wouldn’t have ventured this far from the ferry terminal and set foot on the little island of Fladda.
 On my third and final day, it was time to walk in my own footsteps, and re-visit memories I made in 1995, en route to the summit of Dùn Cann, the highest point on Raasay.

 I was grateful for a respite from the Scottish weather on my trek between Arnish and Fladda but the heavens opened once again as I sat in the car contemplating an ascent of Dùn Cann.
-I know from my travels that this distinctive flat-topped summit is visible from miles around.
+From my travels, I know that this distinctive flat-topped summit is visible from miles around.
 I should have been rewarded with a spectacular vista from its steep slopes.

 Much in the same way as the clouds were momentarily lifting off the summit, the haze was also lifting from my mind and was replaced with more solid memories from that summer’s day 22 years ago.
 I didn’t dance a jig but I punched the air with my walking pole and golf umbrella as I reached the highest point on the island!
 Despite the atrocious weather, it might just have been the high point of the weekend too.

 Lo and behold, I’ve fallen in love with another island.
-Sobbing my way through Countryfile and my subsequent visit to Raasay taught me a lesson.
+Sobbing my way through Countryfile and my subsequent visit to the Isle of Raasay taught me a lesson.
 As happy as I am on the Black Isle, I have to admit that it’s the west coast that truly makes me come to life.
 I’m reminded of Howard Thurman’s quote, “Don’t ask what the world needs.
 Ask what makes you come alive, and go do that.
 Because what the world needs is people who have come alive.”

-One thing is certain; I won’t let another 22 years pass by before I set foot on Raasay again.
+One thing is certain: I won’t let another 22 years pass by before I set foot on the Isle of Raasay again.
 I can hardly wait to return, to finish exploring those bits of the island that I brushed over, to venture as far north as Kyle Rona and Eilean Tigh in Calum’s footsteps, and to climb Dùn Cann once again and soak up the views that I missed on this occasion.
 Maybe, just maybe, I’ll be inspired to dance a jig next time around!